chris-ede9/multinational-retail-data-centralisation/ReadMe.md

 > Develop the star-based schema of the database, ensuring that the columns are of the correct data types.

+> All SQL code for the tasks can be found in the sales_data\schema_setup folder

 - Task 1: Cast the columns of the orders_table to the correct data types.

 - Task 2: Cast the columns of the dim_users table to the correct data types.